AbdelrahmanKK/Library-system/README.md

 # library system console application

-this task is a practice on Object oriented programming using java
+this Project is a practice on Object oriented programming using java

 ## how to use
 first you will need to insert the capacity of the library.